pollyolly/NODEJS-NOTES/paseto_token/README.md

 ```
 Fix
 ```
-Generate appropriate algorithm using the openssl or generate key of paseto
+Generate appropriate algorithm ed25519 using openssl and generate key of paseto
 ```